UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-ucd/usage.md

 ```

-## Minimum permission to integrate with IBM DevOps Deploy
+## Minimum permission to integrate with DevOps Deploy

-The access token generated from IBM DevOps Deploy must have the following permissions to connect with IBM DevOps Deploy.
+The access token generated from DevOps Deploy must have the following permissions to connect with DevOps Deploy.

    * VIEW_APPLICATIONS